kckuei/odin-ruby-chess/README.md

 # odin-ruby-chess
-Toy chess game and ruby final project for TOP
+Command line chess game implemented with `ruby`, and final project for TOP.

 ### requirements
 * properly constrained, prevent players from making illegal moves, and declare check or check mate in correct situations